 For those willing to wake up early after a night of celebrations and would like to see the Pink City a bit differently this morning there’s the option to drift high over Jaipur in a hot air balloon, a highlight for many visitors.
-For more information please see the important notes section of your trip notes.
 Here’s just a sprinkling of things to do in your free time today: drop by Hawa Mahal (Palace of the Winds), the impressive five-storey facade with pink, honeycombed windows making it the most photographed building in the country after Taj Mahal.
 Then maybe head out to the old capital of Amber and an exploration of the hilltop fort complex known as the Amber Fort.
 The Sheesh Mahal inside the fort is a must-see.
 As the walls are completely covered in little mirrors, the hall illuminates with the light of a single match.
 Hit the streets for raj kachori chaat – a big fluffy chaat served with chutney, yoghurt, chilli and potato.
 Then cool off with a lassi from Lassiwala on MI road, Jaipur's oldest and most famous lassi shop.
 Tonight, you’ll experience the cinema like never before with an extravagant Bollywood blockbuster at the memorable Raj Mandir Cinema – there’s usually romance, drama, and music all rolled into one.

 Leave the ‘Pink City’ of Jaipur behind and drive to Karauli (approximately 5-6 hours).
 This delightful town was founded in 1348 and is packed with rural ambience and traditional temples.
 Take a guided walk around the Old Quarter, interacting with friendly locals and learning about rural Indian life off the tourist trail.
 Be sure to visit the eclectic market stalls along the way and sample some seasonal local sweets made from Indian ingredients, including petha (pumpkin), jiggery (organic sugar), peanut brittle and gazak (sesame seeds).
 Stay in a restored heritage property tonight where dinner is included.